vrothberg/vgrep/README.md

 There are two main reasons for having ported vgrep from Python to golang.
 First, although the previous code base was Python on steroids, the language has certain performance penalties that became a bottleneck when operating on large amounts of data; the implementation in golang is several factors faster and easier to maintain.
 Second, although there are valid arguments to use even more performant programming languages than golang, such as C, C++ or Rust, but C and C++ are hard to maintain dinosaurs and I simply prefer golang over Rust.

 Please open an issue in case you experience any troubles after upgrading to the golang version.

+# Build instructions and dependencies
+To ease packaging and compilation, vgrep ships all external dependencies in the `vendor/` directory.
+For compilation, it is important to place the source tree in a path that follows the pattern `$GOPATH/src/github.com/vrothberg/vgrep/`.
+Feel free to check out the `buildInContainer` make target and the `Dockerfile` too see an example setup for compilation.

+By default, `make (all)` performs some checks (i.e., `make check`) on the code prior to compilation.
+Those checks require `gofmt` and `golint` to be installed.  `make build` can be used to skip the checks and jump directly to compilation.
+Notice that `make build` sets the version of vgrep (see `vgrep -v`) to a development version. `make release` sets the release version as specified in the `VERSION` file.

 # Searching patterns
 The basic functionality of vgrep is to perform textual searches.
 On a technical level, vgrep serves as a frontend to grep or git-grep when invoking vgrep inside a git tree.
 All non-vgrep flags and arguments will be passed along to either grep or git-grep.
 The command `$vgrep -w foo`, for instance, will only print matching lines where `foo` forms a whole word as the `-w` flag will be passed to grep or git-grep.
 Notice, that the matching lines of the last querry are cached, so running vgrep without a new query will load previous results and operate on them.